HewlettPackard/python-hpOneView/README.md

     "ip": "172.16.102.82",
     "credentials": {
         "userName": "Administrator",
-        "password": "secret123"
+        "password": "secret123",
+        "sessionID": ""
     }
 }

 oneview_client = OneViewClient(config)
 ```

-Note: In case you already have an active and valid login session and want to reuse it, just inform the sessionID in the Credentials.
+Note: If you have an active and valid login session and want to use it, define the sessionID in the Credentials.
+When sessionID is defined, username and password will be disregarded.

 :lock: Tip: Check the file permissions because the password is stored in clear-text.